-You can use LabVIEW RT Express VIs, LabVIEW RT Low Level VIs, and LabVIEW FPGA I/O nodes to program the Analog Input channels.
+You can use LabVIEW Real-Time (RT) Express VIs, LabVIEW RT Low Level VIs, and LabVIEW FPGA I/O nodes to program the Analog Input channels.

 Use the Express VIs to interactively configure the settings for the I/O channels.
 When you place an Express VI on the block diagram or double-click an Express VI, a configuration dialog box appears.
 Use this configuration dialog box to configure the Express VI.
-You can also configure the Express VI by wiring values to the terminals of the Express VI on the block diagram.
 Find the Express VIs on the subpalette on the Functions palette, as shown in the following figure:

-Use the Low Level VIs to have more control over allocating and releasing I/O channels.
+Use the Low Level VIs to have more programmatic access to settings of I/O channels.
 For example, you can use the Low Level VIs to open or close certain channels and change the channel configuration at run time.
 Find the Low Level VIs on the Low Level palette, as shown in the following figure:

 Select or press <Ctrl-H> to display the Context Help window, from where you learn the basic information about each of the Express VIs and Low Level VIs.
 To learn more details about the VIs, refer to the LabVIEW ELVIS III Toolkit Help by clicking Detailed help at the bottom of the Context Help window, shown as follows:

 Use the FPGA I/O nodes from the FPGA palette to access the Analog Input channels on the NI ELVIS III.
 You can also use the FPGA I/O property nodes if needed.
 Channels from both banks on the NI ELVIS III can be used in a single FPGA I/O node.
 The I/O banks are denoted as connectors in the software.
 The following figure shows a VI that uses FPGA I/O nodes to read inputs from AI channels 0 to 1 on Bank A and Bank B.